 She began drawing and painting her native scenes as a youngster.
-Recognition for her artwork began at an early age, winning her first blue ribbon in a state-wide second grade art competition while attending Kemp Elementary in Aurora, Colorado.
-She took up oil painting wildlife as a teenager with formal instruction and encouragement from her high school art teacher.
+Recognition for her artwork began at an early age, winning her a first place blue ribbon in a state-wide, second grade, art competition while attending Kemp Elementary in Aurora, Colorado.
+She started wildlife oil painting with formal instruction and encouragement from her high school art teacher.

 She gets to know the art subject, studies the environment and then incorporates the lighting to reflect on the canvas using oil as her medium of choice.
 Each wildlife painting demonstrates her love of animals and is designed to inspire and reaffirm the beauty and transcendent lighting that exists in the hidden wilderness.